 - Visit the Vegan Health website for a range of recommendations from US Dietitians Reed Mangels, Virginia Messina, Jack Norris and Taylor Wolfram; and read Vegan for Life by Virginia and Jack for a comprehensive overview.

-- Becoming Vegan by US Dietitians Brenda Davis and Vesanto Melina also provides a comprehensive overview of vegan diets.
+- Becoming Vegan by US Dietitians Brenda Davis and Vesanto Melina also provides a comprehensive overview of vegan health and nutrition.

 These are general guidelines about nutrition.
 If you have concerns about your diet, please talk to your doctor about seeing a dietitian.
 Discussing the use of supplements with a health professional will help to ensure that they are suitable for you.